niklas-dahl/MasterServer/README.md

 _Work in Progress!_

 ### One Server to rule them all
-A server to spawn and manage child servers for diffrent subdomains
+A server to spawn and manage child-servers for diffrent subdomains

 ### Prerequisites
 - Your child server must export his Router